 - Cranberries

-Here are some other ideas for soups to add your tasty crostini to:
+Here are some other ideas for soups to pair with your tasty crostini:

 - Roasted Red Pepper Tomato Soup